Jocho-Smith/fat_curd/README.md

 ## Storage/Computation
 - Cloud Services can provide servers, storage, databases, networking, software, analytics, and intelligence—over the Internet.
 - Raspery Pi Server (https://airflow.apache.org/docs/)

+## Database vs .csv
+- SPEED   : A database technology will cache some data in RAM to increase speed.
+To read a .csv one has to read from file system and store the whole file in RAM.
+(Size limitation)
+- SIZE    : DB can store big amount of data and is optimized to access it in file system.
+- QUERRIES: Complex querries with sufficient performance.
+Search trough huge amount of data. (.csv would have to be loaded entierly into RAM)
+- C       : DB is usually written in C